Skip to content

 Tailwind CSS

-Tailwind CSS is a utility-first CSS framework that works exceptionally well with Next.js.
+Tailwind CSS is a utility-first CSS framework that is fully compatible with Next.js.

 Installing Tailwind